 Stool tests can detect the proteins associated with H. pylori.
 Just like the breath test, PPIs and bismuth subsalicylate can affect the accuracy of stool tests.
 Talk with your doctor if you’re taking these drugs prior to a stool test.

-Blood tests may reveal evidence of H. pylori, but stool and breath tests are more helpful when diagnosing active infections of H. pylori.
+Blood tests may reveal evidence of Helicobacter pylori, but stool and breath tests are more helpful when diagnosing active infections of H. pylori.

 H. pylori Treatment